AJK President Assures Complete Facilitation Of Special Persons - UrduPoint

 AJK President Assures Complete Facilitation Of Special Persons

-Sardar Masood Khan, President Azad Jammu and Kashmir, has said that the AJK government will spare no efforts in facilitating institutions that are imparting education and life skills to the special children in the State
+President of Azad Jammu Kashmir Sardar Masood Khan has said that the AJK government will spare no efforts in facilitating institutions that are imparting education and life skills to the special children in the State

-ISLAMABAD (UrduPoint / Pakistan Point News - 27th December, 2019) Sardar Masood Khan, President Azad Jammu and Kashmir, has said that the AJK government will spare no efforts in facilitating institutions that are imparting education and life skills to the special children in the State.

-The President made these remarks while interacting with a four-member delegation headed by Professor Muhammad Ilyas Ayub, president of Azad Kashmir Association of the Blind.
+The President made these remarks while interacting with a four-member delegation headed by Professor Muhammad Ilyas Ayub, president of Azad Kashmir Association of the Blind, said a press release.

 Professor Ilyas informed the President that tuition fees in AJK public sector universities for the visually impaired may be waived off so as to encourage the admission of such children.